prisma/prisma-examples/databases/prisma-postgres/README.md

 npm run queries
 ```

-Once the script has terminated, you can inspect the logs in your terminal or use Prisma Studio to explore what records have been created in the database:
+Once the script has completed, you can inspect the logs in your terminal or use Prisma Studio to explore what records have been created in the database:

 ```
 npx prisma studio
 ```

-### 5. Explore caching with Prisma Accelerate
+### 6. Explore caching with Prisma Accelerate

 The [`src/caching.ts`](./src/caching.ts) script contains a sample query that uses [Stale-While-Revalidate](https://www.prisma.io/docs/accelerate/caching#stale-while-revalidate-swr) (SWR) and [Time-To-Live](https://www.prisma.io/docs/accelerate/caching#time-to-live-ttl) (TTL) to cache a database query using Prisma Accelerate.
 You can execute it as follows: